 Tim took part in over 250 scientific experiments for ESA and international partners during his mission.
-His Principia mission also focussed on educational outreach, engaging more than 1.6 million schoolchildren across Europe in over 30 projects during his time in space.
+His Principia mission also focused on educational outreach, engaging more than 1.6 million schoolchildren across Europe in over 30 projects during his time in space.
 Tim also ran the London marathon using the space station’s treadmill.

 Tim currently works at ESA's Astronaut Centre in Cologne, Germany, as Astronaut Operations Team Lead.
 However, he will take an unpaid leave of absence from ESA for two years from 1 October 2019.

 Astronauts often use the period between space missions for personal and career development.
 Over these two years, Tim will continue to support the Agency but return to the UK where he will work more closely with the United Kingdom Space Agency (UKSA) on their education and outreach programme.

 He will also continue in his role as a Science, Technology, Engineering and Mathematics (STEM) ambassador for the UK, in addition to his outreach work as a Prince’s Trust and Scout ambassador, and remain eligible for a second mission to the International Space Station as a member of the ESA astronaut class of 2009.